lkesteloot/robot/NOTES.md

         * Darlington transistors (two in series to amplify more).
         * 15 A on collector.
         * Built-in diode protection.
+        * One guy (Fidonet guy) said never to use these -- MOSFETS are better in every way.
 * Notes:
     * Four switches to control direction of DC motor.
     * Must make sure you don't get shoot through.
 Turn off one transistor before turning on the other.
     * Can be used with PWM to vary the speed of the motor.
         * PWM doesn't work well below 25%.
+(That's true of mine, but where did I get this note?
+Is it always true?)
 * Our large motor is 1 Ohm.
 * Questions:
     * Some use PNP and NPN and some use only NPN.